miguellopezbecona/Migration-Profiler/README.md

   - `migration/inst_list.c`: each element of the list consists in a structure that holds data for instructions samples.
 It contains data such as instruction number, source CPU, source PID, etc.
 * `migration/migration_facade.c`: serves as a facade to other migration functionalities and holds the main data structures (`memory_data_list`, `inst_data_list`, and `page_tables`). `begin_migration_process` creates increments (instruction count) for `inst_data_list` that might be used in the future, builds a page table for each wanted PID to profile by calling `pages`, and performs a migration strategy.
 At the end, `memory_data_list` and `inst_data_list` are emptied.
 * `migration/page_ops.c`: builds page tables (defined in the following file) and can do other stuff like generating the already described CSV files.
 Might be fused with `migration_facade`.
 * `migration/page_table.c`: it consists in a matrix defined as a vector of maps, where the rows (number of vectors) would be the number of TIDs, while the columns would be the memory pages' addresses.
-So, for each access a thread does to a memory page, this structure holds a cell with latencies and cache misses.
+Each "profilable" process will be associated with one table.
+So, for each access a thread does to a memory page, this structure holds a cell with latencies, cache misses and another potential relevant information.
 Another option was implementing it as a single map with a pair of two values as key, but that would make inefficient the looping over a specific row (TID) or a specific column (page address).
 TID indexing is done by a simple "bad hash" using a counter rather than the actual TID, so we don't need two level of maps.
+Each table also holds other useful information such maps to know in which memory node each page address is located or performance data.
 This structure will be the main one to be used in future work to compute system's performance and migration decisions.
 * `migration/migration_algorithm.c`: it calls freely the strategies you want, defined in `strategies` folder, in order to do the following migrations.
 * `migration/migration_cell.*`: defines a migration, which needs an element to migrate (TID or memory page) and a destination (core or memory node) and functions to perform them.
 * `strategies/strategy.h`: defines which operations should define a scratch strategy.